chronot1995/freeradius-poc/README.md

 ### Description:

 This container-based demo has been rewritten to use Alpine Linux for a FreeRadius PoC with Cumulus Linux.
-The FreeRadius PoC will be able to provide RADIUS authentication to a Cumulus switch, wired 802.1x access to a Cumulus Switch, and MAC authentication to a Cumulus Switch.
+The FreeRadius PoC can provide RADIUS authentication to a Cumulus switch, Wired 802.1x access to a Cumulus Switch, and Wired MAC authentication to a Cumulus Switch.
 This has been verified with Cumulus Linux 4.2.1.
 It has been instantiated on a Debian Buster server running Docker and macOS running Docker Desktop.

 ### Configuration: